 That is the story that grips me.
 Not the grand politics in Rome.
 But the individual human being at the edge of the world.

-What the Wall Still Tells Us
+What Hadrian’s Wall Still Tells Us Today

 Archaeologists have uncovered finds along the Wall that bring everyday life vividly back: writing tablets with personal messages, petitions to officers, evidence of trade with the tribes north of the border.
 The Wall was not a hermetically sealed front line.
 It breathed, it lived, it traded.